NeonKnightOA/oagamepack/README.md

 * OA 0.8.8/SVN r951 world sounds
 * OA 0.8.8/SVN r951 shaders, some of them modified.
 * Custom textures made for the editor.
+* Full common.shader support, complete with the missing shaders, which now enables mappers to do OA terrains.
+Yay!
 * Fully generated entities.ent and entities.def for both XML and regular versions of the NetRadiant editors.

 ## Sources